Stroper111/sat-solver/README.md

  .  .  .  |  .  .  .  |  .  .  .
 9  4  8  |  3  7  2  |  6  1  5
 ```

-The normal sudplu solution has also been verified using a backtracking algorithm.
-The backtracking for the special
+All solutions have been double-checked using a backtracking algorithm.
+For the normal sudoku's this happens in a
-sudoku cases, takes a long times and is better avoided.
+reasonable time (under a minute).
+For the `non-consecutive` and the `miracle` sudoku's it takes about 7 minutes to solve
+it using backtracking.

 For more Sudoku examples see the [examples](/sudoku/sudoku_examples.py)